nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-git-changelog/getting-started.md

 #### Build on Vercel

+In Vercel's built-in CI/CD environment, by default, you cannot access the complete Git log information[^1].
+You can obtain full Git commit information by setting the environment variable `VERCEL_DEEP_CLONE=true`. *Note that this environment variable is not a stable public API and will be removed at some point in the future[^2].*

-Vercel's own CI/CD environment does not provide a way to fetch all Git logs[^1].
-The only solution is to build in the controlled environment of GitHub Actions or GitLab CI/CD Pipelines, and then deploy it through Vercel's official [`vercel`] (https://vercel.com/docs/cli) CLI tool.
+A more stable but slightly complex solution is to first build in a controlled environment such as GitHub Actions or GitLab CI/CD Pipelines, and then deploy using Vercel's official [`vercel` CLI tool](https://vercel.com/docs/cli).

 ## Troubleshooting